-The arty, historic town of Chattanooga, Tennessee, is a tourist destibation, especially for guests of the Chattanooga Choo-Choo Hotel.
-Tourists from all over the worlds come to see the former train station that celebrates its centennial this year.
-It’s a song, it’s a hotel, it’s a destination and it’s on the National Register of Historic Hotels.
-It also, like the entire town, welcomes every convention that comes to town with several hospitable signs.
+The arty, historic town of Chattanooga, Tennessee, is a tourist destination, especially for the Chattanooga Choo-Choo Hotel guests.
+Tourists worldwide come to see the former train station that celebrates its centennial this year.
+It’s a song, it’s a hotel, it’s a destination, and it’s on the National Register of Historic Hotels.
+Like the entire town, it welcomes every convention that comes to town with several hospitable signs.

 The hotel staff goes out of their way to make guests feel welcome, whether you’re dealing with Josh, the front desk clerk who advises you about local take-out late at night when you’ve just arrived, the security staff who also drive the free airport shuttle, or Theresa Kelley, proprietor of the Little Lace Lady, a scrapbooking and collectible shop right next to those mighty train cars.
 Theresa will cheerfully give you information about local attractions, shopping and dining.